 When the palace is open to the public, the stateroom tour can take around 2-2.5 hours, giving tourists plenty of time to take in the palace’s beauty.

 The Changing of the Guard ceremony occurs just outside of Buckingham Palace at 10:45 each day and lasts around 45 minutes.
 The real handover between guards occurs at 11 a.m.

 Military bands accompany the guards at the ceremony playing play both traditional military music and a mix of popular music.

 There’s even a clockmaker employed by the palace who maintains over 350 clocks and watches.

 Over 40,000 light bulbs fill the entire Palace.

 In 2002, over 1 million people from all over the world attended The Queen’s Golden Jubilee.

 Edward VII remains the only monarch to both be born and pass away at Buckingham Palace.

-Do you know any interesting or fun facts about Buckingham Palace?
+Do you know any fun facts about Buckingham Palace?
 Share them in the comments below!

-Do you like learning facts about palaces?
-Here’s some facts about Blenheim Palace
+Do you like learning about British stately homes?
+Check out these interesting facts about Blenheim Palace